 Read thoughtfully and thoroughly.
+Don't rush.

-Detect those parts that work and those that don't.
-What do you like?
-What do you think those that don't. could be improved?
+Detect those parts that work and those that What do you like?
+What do you think could be improved?
 Use the language of your classroom criteria to explain how you feel.

-Reflect on why some parts work and others don't.
+Reflect on why some parts work and others

 Why do you like certain parts?
 How would improving other parts make the writing better?
 Use the language of your classroom criteria to explain how you feel.

-Connect your reactions to the writer's
+Connect your reactions to the writer's intent.

-intent.
 What is the writer's purpose?
-Why did the writer choose to write this particular piece?
-Who is the writer's audience?
-What's the ONE THING the writer wants you to know?
+Why did the writer write thi?
+What's the ONE MOST IMPORTANT THING the writer wants you to know?

 Inject your own opinions.

 Be honest.
-Communicate your classroom criteria so that everyone can understand you.
-RE-

-MEMBER: This is just YOUR OPINION; it's not the final word.
+Communicate using the language of your classroom criteria so that everyone can understand you.
+REMEMBER: This is just YOUR OPINION.